geekodour/pinterest-dashbot/src/insta/README.md

 $ cd InstaPy/scripts/
 $ ./unix.sh
 ```
-after the installation is done, navigate to the root directory.
+after the installation is done, copy `./insta_follow_like_comment.py` and `./insta_unfollow.py` from this directory(`/src/insta/`) to the (`InstaPy/`) directory.
-you'll see `./insta_follow_like_comment.py` and `./insta_unfollow.py`
+now navigate to the root directory of `InstaPy`(the cloned diretory), you should see the two follow and unfollow scripts that you just copied there along with other files and directory.
-they do what they are named, succient comments are added to both the files to explain how to configure it.
+they do what they are named, sufficient comments are added to both the files to explain how to configure it, so please read both the files to understand how to configure.

 ## conjobs
 you can put the two scripts on cron